jjmchew/jjmchew.github.io/RB109/practiceTest2.md

   str.length < 4
 end
 ```
 The `count` method will count the number of times the block passed in as an argument evaluates to `true` (i.e., is truthy).
-One way to determine how the block's return value has been treated is to initialize and assign the return value from count to a new local variable and then output that value to screen.
+One way to determine how the block's return value has been treated is to initialize a local variable and assign the return value from count to it, then output that value to screen.

 This modified first line of code would capture the return value of `count` within a new local variable `new_var`:
 ```ruby